 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.

-DDD.
-RQF and QCF Extended Diploma accepted, with a D in all of the Core/Mandatory Units.
+DDD with a Distinction in all of the Core/Mandatory Units.

 IB Diploma with an overall score of 34-32 OR IB Diploma with 655 at Higher Level.